sprtd/rake-scam-token-forta-detection-bot/README.md

     - anomalyScore: total finding count divided by total unique rake token addresses detected
     - attackerRakeTokenDeployer: address of the rake token contract deployer
     - rakeTokenDeployTxHash: transaction hash of the deployed rake token contract
+    - rakeFeeRecipient: address to which the rake fee is transferred
+    - ethTransferredToRakeFeeRecipient: ETH value transferred to rake fee recipient

 ## Test Data